-12.2 Right to Assert Other Objections.
+- 12.1 Right to Further Relief.
+Nothing in this Order abridges the right of any person to seek its modification by the court in the future. - 12.2 Right to Assert Other Objections.
 By stipulating to the entry of this Protective Order no Party waives any right it otherwise would have to object to disclosing or producing any information or item on any ground not addressed in this Stipulated Protective Order.
-Similarly, no Party waives any right to object on any ground to use in evidence of any of the material covered by this Protective Order.

-12.3 Filing Protected Material.
+Similarly, no Party waives any right to object on any ground to use in evidence of any of the material covered by this Protective Order. - 12.3 Filing Protected Material.
 Without written permission from the Designating Party or a court order secured after appropriate notice to all interested persons, a Party may not file in the public record in this action any Protected Material.
-A Party that seeks to file under seal any Protected Material must comply with Civil Local Rule 141.
+A Party that seeks to file under seal any Protected Material must comply with Civil Local Rule 79-5.
 Protected Material may only be filed under seal pursuant to a court order authorizing the sealing of the specific Protected Material at issue.
-Pursuant to Civil Local Rule 141, a sealing order will issue only upon a request establishing that the Protected Material at issue is privileged, protectable as an attorney-client communication and/or attorney work product, or otherwise entitled to protection under the law.
-If a Receiving Party's request to file Protected Material under seal pursuant to Civil Local Rule 141 is denied by the court, then the Receiving Party may file the Protected Material in the public record pursuant to Civil Local Rule 140 unless otherwise instructed by the court.
+Pursuant to Civil Local Rule 79-5, a sealing order will issue only upon a request establishing that the Protected Material at issue is privileged, protectable as a trade secret, or otherwise entitled to protection under the law.
+If a Receiving Party's request to file Protected Material under seal pursuant to Civil Local Rule 79-5(d) is denied by the court, then the Receiving Party may file the information in the public record pursuant to Civil Local Rule 79-5(e) unless otherwise instructed by the court.